 A wonderful morning wandering around the village

 St Guilhem le desert is a magnificent medieval village.
 It's part of the Association "les plus beaux villages de France" (the most beautiful villages).
 It's surrounded by the mountains and there's a lot of hiking possibilities around.
-Several kilometers separate it from the neighboring villages.
+Several kilometres separate it from the neighbouring villages.

 Among the most interesting places, there's the Gellone's abbey, built in 804 by Guillaume d'Aquitaine, the ruins of the Giant (ancient giant castle) and the main square.

 Walking around the village is wonderful as there's no car, only small, sometimes tiny lanes.